Ali Shamkhani

+Ali Shamkhani (born 29 September 1955) is an Iranian naval officer and politician who served as the secretary of the Supreme National Security Council of Iran from 2013 to 2023.
+He formerly served as commander of both the IRGC Navy and the Islamic Republic of Iran Navy.
+He is a member of the Expediency Discernment Council of Iran and political advisor of the Supreme Leader of Iran since 2023.
+He was also one of the political appointees overseeing the 2025 Iran-United States negotiations aimed at reaching a nuclear peace agreement.

+In June 2025, Iranian official Ali Shamkhani was severely injured in an Israeli airstrike during the Iran–Israel war.
+Initial reports mistakenly claimed he had been killed, but he later reappeared in public.

 Early life and education

-Shamkhani was born on 29 September 1955 in Ahvaz, Khuzestan.
+Shamkhani was born on 29 September 1955 in Ahvaz, Khuzestan, Iran.
 His family is of Iranian Arab origin.
 Before the Iranian Revolution, Shamkhani was member of a clandestine Islamist guerilla group named Mansouroun (lit.
 'The Victors'), engaging in armed struggle against the Pahlavi dynasty.
-After the revolution, he joined the Mojahedin of the Islamic Revolution Organization.
+After the revolution, he joined the Islamist Mojahedin of the Islamic Revolution Organization.
 He studied engineering at Shahid Chamran University of Ahvaz.

 Career

-Shamkhani served as the commander of the IRGC navy with the rank of rear admiral.
-Later he also commanded the Artesh navy in addition to the IRGC navy.
+Shamkhani served as commander of the Islamic Revolutionary Guard Corps Navy with the rank of rear admiral.
+Later he also commanded the Islamic Republic of Iran Navy in addition to the IRGC Navy.
 He was appointed the Minister of Revolutionary Guards in 1988.

-He held the post of the minister of defense from August 1997 until August 2005 in the government of Mohammad Khatami.
+He held the post of the Minister of defence and Armed Forces Logistics from August 1997 until August 2005 in the government of Mohammad Khatami.
 Shamkani was replaced by Mostafa Mohammad-Najjar in the post.
-Shamkhani also ran for office in the 2001 presidential elections.
+Shamkhani also ran for office in the 2001 Iranian presidential elections, coming in third.

-He was the director of the Iranian Armed Forces' Center for Strategic Studies from 2005 to 2013.
-He is also military advisor to the Supreme Leader, Ayatollah Ali Khamenei.
+He was the director of the Iranian think tank Center for Strategic Studies from 2005 to 2013.
+He was also military advisor to the Supreme Leader of Iran, Ayatollah Ali Khamenei.

-On 10 September 2013, Shamkhani was appointed secretary of the Supreme National Security Council (SNSC) by Supreme Leader Ali Khamenei.
+On 10 September 2013, Shamkhani was appointed to secretary of the Supreme National Security Council (SNSC) of Iran by president Hassan Rouhani.

-After the US airstrike that was responsible for killing on 3 January 2020 the head of IRGC's Quds force Qasem Soleimani as he travelled in Baghdad Iraq, Shamkhani said on 6 January of the response that it would be a "historic nightmare" for the US: "Even if the weakest of these scenarios gains a consensus, the implementation of it can be a historic nightmare for the Americans...
+After the US airstrike on 3 January 2020 killed the head of IRGC's Quds force Qasem Soleimani as he travelled in Baghdad, Iraq, Shamkhani said on 6 January that Iran’s response would be a "historic nightmare" for the US: "Even if the weakest of these scenarios gains a consensus, the implementation of it can be a historic nightmare for the Americans...
 The entirety of the resistance forces will retaliate," he said to the Fars News Agency.
 The SNSC was assessing 13 revenge scenarios.

-On 10 January 2020, the US State Department extended its sanctions under Executive Order 13876 to Shamkhani and seven other individuals, and "twenty-two entities and three vessels pursuant to Executive Order 13871" as well as a Chinese steel trading organization under the Iran Freedom and Counter-Proliferation Act.